-How Long Does It Take for Back Acne Scars to fade?
+How Long Does It Take for Back Acne Scars to Fade?

-The amount of time it takes for back acne scars to fade can vary by person, but often fits within the range of 3 to 6 months.
+The amount of time it takes for back acne scars to fade can vary by person but often fits within the range of 3 to 6 months.
 However, for the scars to disappear completely, treatment is required.
 This is because back acne scarring causes permanent damage to the skin that cannot heal completely on its own.

-How To Get Rid of Back Acne Scars
+How to Get Rid of Back Acne Scars?

 Use the Right Cleanser

 When treating acne on the face, you want to use the correct cleanser, and the back is no different.
 The key is choosing a cleanser with the proper pH level.
-The skin sits at a pH around 5.5, and you want to use a cleanser similar to this so that it is not too harsh on the skin.
+The skin sits at a pH of around 5.5, and you want to use a cleanser similar to this so that it is not too harsh on the skin.

 The way you use your cleanser is also important; try and leave it on your back for at least 5 minutes, as this will give it ample time to effectively clean the back.

-Use The Right Ingredients
+Use the Right Ingredients